FoundationMark, has recently rolled out a new feature – peer group analysis.

 Perhaps the easiest way to get a feel for peer group data in action is to walk through an example.
 Suppose you are a trustee of a foundation with $20 million in assets.

-As seen below, you may be surprised to learn that there are over 5,000 foundations with similar asset levels with a combined $80 billion in total assets, providing close to $8 billion in philanthropic support.
+As seen below, you may be surprised to learn that there are over 5,000 foundations with similar asset levels – combined $80 billion in total assets, providing close to $8 billion in philanthropic support.

 One question that many trustees have is “how are we doing compared to other foundations?”
 This is a subject where one size does not fit all.
 There are significant differences based on asset level and portfolio strategy (more on strategy below).